Toyota N engine: 1N

+The 1N is a 1.5 L inline-four diesel engine.
+It utilizes a single overhead camshaft (SOHC) configuration with two valves per cylinder.

-The 1N is a 1.5 L (1,453 cc) Inline 4 diesel engine.
-Bore is 74 mm and stroke is 84.5 mm, with a compression ratio of 22:1.
-Peak Output is 55 PS at 5200 rpm, and 9.1 kgm to 9.3 kgm of torque depending on application.
+The engine's internal dimensions feature a bore of 74 mm and a stroke of 84.5 mm, resulting in a compression ratio of 22:1.
+In terms of performance, the naturally aspirated 1N produces a peak power output of 55 PS at 5,200 rpm.
+Torque output ranges from 9.1 kgm to 9.3 kgm, depending on the specific vehicle application.